 The Series 2015A Bonds are being issued to finance certain capital projects of the Authority.
 See "ESTIMATED SOURCES AND USES OF FUNDS - Application of Proceeds of the Series 2015A Bonds" herein.

-The Series 2015A Bonds will be sold through a competitive, electronic bidding process on December 8, 2015 in accordance with the terms of the Official Notice of Sale attached hereto as Appendix G. As provided in the Official Notice of Sale, such bidding process may be modified by posting on Thomson Municipal Market Monitor News (www.tm3.com) ("TM3").
+The Series 2015A Bonds were sold through a competitive, electronic bidding process on December 8, 2015 in accordance with the terms of the Official Notice of Sale attached hereto as Appendix G.

 The Authority